 People, multitudes of people, walk around me each day.
 Some in life but others in darkness.
 The enemy has stolen and destroyed the life God gave them.
 They wake up, day after day, only to wrestle through the pains of brokenness.
 On the outside, they may look alive, but if you glance into their eyes, you will see there is no abundant life.
 There is no hope for eternal life.
 They spend their days in the moment.

-But because of Christ's sacrifice, death no longer has the final say.
+But because of Christ's resurrection, death no longer has the final say.

 It didn't for my Dad.
 Neither does it have to be for those living in darkness.
 In John 10:10 (NIV) Jesus said, “'The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.'”